Definitions

 Public School Board Employees

-Public school board employees in the state of Florida who have been screened in accordance with Chapter 1012 of the Florida Statutes within the past 5 years are exempt from DCF Clearinghouse background screening when providing 4-H programming during school hours/school district sanctioned activities (such as an afterschool program where the school has care, custody, or control of the minors) and for Florida 4-H Summer Program (residential/overnight events).
-Verification on school letterhead sent via official mail or email is required, stating the person is a current employee who has been screened under the Chapter 1012 standards within the past 5.
+Public school board employees in the state of Florida who have been screened in accordance with Chapter 1012 of the Florida Statutes within the past 5 years are exempt from DCF Clearinghouse background screening when providing 4-H programming during school hours or during school district sanctioned activities (such as an afterschool program where the school has Care, Custody, or Control of Minors) and for Florida 4-H Summer Programs (residential/overnight events).
+Verification on school letterhead sent via official mail or email is required, stating the person is a current employee who has been screened under the Chapter 1012 standards within the past 5 years.
+This letter will need to be provided annually to verify employment status with the school district.

 Private school teachers and employees are screened under the Volunteer and Employee Criminal History System (VECHS).
 Individuals screened through VECHS are not exempt from being screened through the DCF Clearinghouse.

-Please Note: Attestation of Good Moral Character acceptance and Youth Protection training in 4-H Online are required prior to working/serving with minor participants.
+Please Note: Affirmation of Good Moral Character acceptance and completion of the Youth Protection Training and Mandatory Reporting of Child Abuse Training courses in 4-H Online are required prior to working/serving with minor participants.

 Law Enforcement and Corrections Officers

-Currently employed law enforcement and corrections officers in the state of Florida are exempt from DCF Clearinghouse background screening for only Florida 4-H Summer Program (residential/overnight events).
+Currently employed law enforcement and corrections officers in Florida are exempt from DCF Clearinghouse background screening for Florida 4-H Summer Programs only (residential/overnight events).
 Verification on law enforcement letterhead sent via official mail or email is required before beginning service.

-Please Note: Attestation of Good Moral Character acceptance and Youth Protection training in 4-H Online are required prior to working/serving with minor participants.
+Please Note: Affirmation of Good Moral Character acceptance and completion of the Youth Protection Training and Mandatory Reporting of Child Abuse Training courses in 4-H Online are required prior to working/serving with minor participants.

 Military Youth Programs